wildonion/gem/core/panel/README.md

 - get related deposits and withdrawals
 - add comment on and like the post
 - user gallery calls
-    - mint, sell (listing), offer, auction,
+    - mint, burn
-    - public and private room collections,
-    - advertising collection
+    - advertising contract
     - add comment on and like the nft
     - add/remove friend
 - buy in-app token (charge wallet)